amirmasoudabdol/Bilbo/docs/hacking-behaviors.md

 ### Probability of Being a Hacker

-The *probability of being a hacker* is a value between 0 and 1 which determines whether Researcher is executing the hacking workflow.
+The *probability of being a hacker* is a value between 0 and 1 which determines whether the Researcher is executing the hacking workflow.
 Besides a fixed value, we are able to define a distribution to be used for each Researcher, for instance:

 ```json
 "probability_of_being_a_hacker": {